 Midnight Blue Tuxedo in Dr. No

 Where it all began.
-Where the look of 007 at a Chemin De Fer table dressed in a midnight blue shawl collar tuxedo was scorched into every sartorial style guide for the next 50 years and more.
+Where the look of 007 at a Chemin De Fer table dressed in a midnight blue shawl collar tuxedo was scorched into every sartorial black tie guide for the next 50 years and more.

 Apparently Connery helped himself to all the suits back in the day, so I trust this Anthony Sinclair dinner suit is hanging up in his wardrobe still somewhere in the Bahamas.

 Dinner Suit in Moonraker